stammen/PointerMoved/README.md

   </ItemGroup>
 ```

-Note: You can use this technique to add other files to your App Package that are missed by the Packaging Project

 This XML will automatically copy the correct build of the PointerMovedDLL.DLL to your App Package.

 ## Accessing Windows 10 APIs from a C++ Windows Universal DLL